 Epoch Interval Units and epoch durations

+(#1260)The First Epoch TSF Start Time filed contains the value of the TSF timer of the receiving link at the start time of the first EDP epoch of the sequence (EDP epoch number = Epoch number Offset).

+(#1256)

+The Epoch number offset field value contains the offset between the AP epoch number and the non-AP STA epoch number .
+(10.71.2.6 : EDP epoch start time).

 The Minimum Epoch Pacing field signals the minimum epoch duration value that the non-AP MLD can support.
 The format of the Minimum Epoch Pacing element is the same as the Epoch Interval field.

-The Time Range(#Ed) field is the range used by the stations to determine a random delay added to the EDP Epoch start time (.
+The Time Range(#Ed) field contains (#1259) the range of values, expressed in Epoch Interval Units (#1259) as defined in Table 9-129g (Epoch Interval Units and epoch durations), used by the AP and each non-AP stations member of the EDP group (#1259) to determine a random delay added to the EDP epoch planned start time (PlannedTSFStartTime) as defined in 10.71.2.6 (EDP epoch start time) (#1259).

 The Epochs Remaining field indicates the number of EDP Epochs left in the sequence after the current epoch finishes, except 255, which means that the sequence duration is unlimited.
 The length of the Epoch Sequence Duration field is 1 octet.